codio-c5/C5-Development/.guides/content/1-9-The-Big-Picture--Cryptology--Paul---3502.md

 Cryptography is part of the larger area of study called Cryptology.

-- **Cryptography** focuses on designing systems to provide security
+- **Cryptography** focuses on designing systems to provide security Cryptology is a field of Cryptography.
+It focuses on the systems that keep information secret.
+Cryptologists create the algorithms and techniques that keep information safe.

 - **Crytanalysis** focuses on breaking these systems.
+Cryptanalysis is also part of Cryptography.
+It studies crytographic cipheres with the aim of breaking or finding weaknesses that can have the potential of ultimately breaking a cipher.

+Alan Turing was a cryptanalyst who broke the Germans' Enigma system

 ![](.guides/img/cryptology.png)